Ed

 In terms of it's "authenticity", the hamon (temper line) in the blade (which is washed out in the picture, but it quite obvious in person) doesn't show obvious signs of being fake.
 That is, it seems to have the right color, and the pattern matches on both sides of the blade, and it's not too "regular" to appear to be machine-made.
 Still, a lack of evidence to fakery does not prove it's real.

 The blade is also very rigid, perhaps even more so than the "Shinto".
-Hitting the side with the palm of your hand induces a visibly imperceptible vibration, not a flex or resonance.
+Hitting the side with the palm of your hand induces a visibly imperceptible vibration, not a flex or wide resonance.
 Since I'm not as familiar with "proper" characteristics for Katanas, I'm not sure how close to correct the blade properties are.

 In any case, I considered it to be a gorgeous display item, so even if the vendor was lying through his teeth, at that time I wanted to have it.